LordMayor2/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 list all hidden and long files

-show all hidden files,and long format with goup ID
+show all hidden files,and long format with goup I

+making my_first_directory in the /tmp/